yingweiwo

 Pharmacodynamics

-Dutasteride is a synthetic 4-azasteroid compound that selectively inhibits both the type I and type II isoforms of steroid 5α-reductase, an intracellular enzyme that converts testosterone to 5α-dihydrotestosterone (DHT).
-Dutasteride works by reducing the levels of circulating DHT.
-It was also shown to reduce the size of the prostate gland, improve urinary flow, and symptoms of benign prostatic hyperplasia alone or in combination with tamsulosin.
-The effect of the reduction of DHT by dutasteride is dose-dependent, with the maximum effect observed within 1-2 weeks following initial administration.
-After 1 and 2 weeks of daily dosing with dutasteride 0.5 mg, median serum DHT concentrations were reduced by 85% and 90%, respectively.
-The serum concentrations of DHT were maintained to be decreased by more than 90% in 85% of patients following 1 years' administration of oral dutasteride 0.5 mg/day.
-As evident from the clinical studies, dutasteride may also cause decreases in serum PSA in the presence of prostate cancer.
+Dutasteride is a synthetic 4-azasteroid compound that selectively inhibits type I and type II steroid 5α-reductase isoenzymes.
+5α-reductase is an intracellular enzyme that converts testosterone to 5α-dihydrotestosterone (DHT).
+Dutasteride works by lowering circulating DHT levels.
+Studies have shown that dutasteride can reduce prostate volume, improve urine flow, and alleviate symptoms of benign prostatic hyperplasia, whether used alone or in combination with tamsulosin.
+The effect of dutasteride in lowering DHT levels is dose-dependent, with maximum efficacy observed within 1–2 weeks after the first dose.
+After 1 and 2 weeks of daily administration of 0.5 mg dutasteride, the median serum DHT concentration decreased by 85% and 90%, respectively.
+After 1 year of administration of dutasteride 0.5 mg/day, 85% of patients experienced a reduction in serum DHT concentration of more than 90%.
+Clinical studies have also shown that dutasteride can lower serum PSA levels in patients with prostate cancer.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.